A Capella Singing Group Workshop Series

 David Geffen School of Drama Dwight/Edgewood Project

 The Dwight/Edgewood Project (D/EP) is a community-engagement program out of the David Geffen School of Drama at Yale University (DGSD) and the Yale Repertory Theatre that serves middle school–aged students from Barnard Environmental Science & Technology School.
-Students in grades six and seven are paired with mentors (DGSD students from all disciplines) to write their own plays, culminating in fully produced plays performed by DGSD students and the New Haven community.
+Students in grades five and six are paired with mentors (DGSD students from all disciplines) to write their own plays, resulting in fully produced plays performed by DGSD students and the New Haven community.

 Demos